 Scotch whisky barrels are usually, but not always, sourced from distilleries or wineries that previously used them for something else such as bourbon or sherry.
 Even then, they are often re-charred on the inside, so they aren’t as neutral in character as many folks assume.
 And finally, due to the different types of casks at the distillery’s disposal, there are a lot of options for blending an array of flavors together.
 This is not commonly done in bourbon land because the law says a new charred oak barrel must be used–yes, every time.

 Barrels at Bowmore Distillery / Photo Credit: Bowmore Distillery

-The previous paragraphs have really just scratched the surface here, but you can see that the differences of bourbon vs scotch are the result of much more than mere ingredient selection.
+The previous paragraphs have really just scratched the surface here, but you can see that the differences of bourbon vs Scotch whisky are the result of much more than mere ingredient selection.
 Hopefully this gives a bit more insight into the inner workings of whiskey.
 Maybe it has made you curiously thirsty to revisit something outside of your preferred dram for some “research”.
-Of course, consumers have the luxury of choice and in the case of both bourbon and scotch, flavor and enjoyment are never in short supply.
+Of course, consumers have the luxury of choice and in the case of both bourbon and Scotch whisky, flavor and enjoyment are never in short supply.

-Ready to find your next bourbon or scotch?
+Ready to find your next bourbon or Scotch whisky?